mostaphaamini/ScanService/README.md

 # ScanService
-An ASP.NET project to share scanner over the web via WIA service Visual Studio 2010
+A Visual Studio 2010 ASP.NET project to share scanner over the web by WIA service